 xtrabackup to S3

-This method was inspired by this blog post from MariaDB.
+The streaming method was inspired by this blog post from MariaDB.
 We also drew on the incremental backups concept provided by the toolset.

-An advantage of this method is that because it is a binary type of backup, restores are much quicker than having to import SQL text based backups.
+The streaming method is advantageous because it's a binary backup and restores are faster than having to import SQL text-based backups.